coleschuelke/game-engine/doc/tournament-setup.md

 progress.
 Their GitLab handles are @gippertexas (that's Maxwell!) and @wenkaiqin (Wenkai).

 ## Clone `game-engine`
-In the `~/Workspace` directory, either clone a fresh copy of the `game-engine` repository (if you want to start with a clean slate), or update your existing local `game-engine` repository (if one already exists at that location and you want to keep it).
+In the `~/Workspace` directory, either clone a fresh copy of the original `game-engine` repository (if you want to start with a clean slate), or update your existing local `game-engine` repository (if one already exists at that location and you want to keep it).